 How to Run Multiple Shopify Stores?
 Running a store on Shopify is great for many reasons.
-One of the best parts about it is being able to run multiple stores from one account.
+One of the best parts about it is running multiple stores from one account.
 Running Multiple shopify stores can be a huge time saver.

 When your e-commerce firm begins to develop, it’s sensible to have numerous Shopify stores for your changing product line and geographical areas.